smlrepo/platform/query/docs/SPEC.md

     bar = (x=<-) => // function body elided
     baz = (y=<-) => // function body elided
     foo() |> bar() |> baz() // equivalent to baz(x:bar(y:foo()))

+#### Member Expressions

+A member expression retrieves an element of an array or object using that element's key or index.

+    MemberExpression    = PropertyExpression | KeyExpression .
+    PropertyExpression  = identifier "." identifier .
+    KeyExpression       = identifier "[" ( StringLiteral | IntegerLiteral ) "]" .

+For objects:

+* Elements can be retrieved using dot or square bracket notation
+* When using dot notation the identifier representing the key is placed on the right-hand side
+* When using bracket notation the name of the key, used as a string literal, is placed on the right-hand side
+* Retrieving an element for which there is no key causes an error

+Example:

+    obj = {a: 1, b: "str"}  // declare a variable of type object a_value = obj.a         // retrieve the element associated with key a b_value = obj["b"]      // retrieve the element associated with key b

+For arrays:

+* Elements can only be retrieved using the element's index inside of square brackets
+* Using a negative index or an index greater than or equal to the length of the array causes an error

+Example:

+    arr = [3, 4, 5] // declare a variable of type array
+    foo = arr[0]    // retrieve the first element
+    bar = arr[2]    // retrieve the last element

 ### Statements